Oldbobb1/DaysInfo/README.md

 - **Swift**: The primary programming language used for iOS development.
 - **Xcode**: The integrated development environment (IDE) used for building and testing the app.
--**SnapKit**: A popular third-party library used for Auto Layout in Swift, making it easier to define constraints programmatically.
+- **SnapKit**: A popular third-party library used for Auto Layout in Swift, making it easier to define constraints programmatically.

 ## Goals